RWS/studio-api-docs/apiconcepts/translationmemory/scheduled_tmx_imports.md

 importer.Source = new FileInfo(importFilePath);
 this.GetImportSettings(importer.ImportSettings);
 ```

-****
-There are various other import settings that you may configure related to the way TUs should be treated during import.
-In our example we use a separate `GetImportSettings` helper function to configure these settings:
+The sample also uses a `GetImportSettings` helper method to configure how the import handles translation units and fields.

 # [C#](#tab/tabid-5)
 ```cs